-The strategy seeks to outperform the Bloomberg Barclays US Treasury Index (1-30 or 1-5 Years) over a full market cycle.
-The investment universe includes US Treasury bills, notes and bonds and treasury inflation-protected securities ("TIPS").
-Per client guidelines the strategy may also utilize US Treasury futures, interest rate swaps and Fed Fund futures.
+The strategy's investment universe includes US Treasury bills, notes and bonds and treasury inflation-protected securities ("TIPS").
+Per client guidelines, the strategy may also utilize US Treasury futures, interest rate swaps and Fed Fund futures.
 The investment process utilizes fundamental analysis of macroeconomic trends and policies and also quantitative, rules-based signals combined with active management and experienced personnel.
 Potential sources of alpha include tactical US Treasury trading (strategy that actively trades an otherwise static pool of cash Treasury securities), strategic and tactical allocation to TIPS, security selection (relative value) and strategic and tactical yield curve/duration exposure.
 The strategy offers additional sources of alpha to a government or Treasury sector of part of a broader portfolio that historically has been used for diversification and liquidity.